jackyurchiksparrow/Obsidian-cooking/Cooking/Recipes/Sauces/Savoury/Béchamel (classic).md

 ---
 ## Directions:

-1. Mix the rice flour / cornstarch, sugar, almond flour and cocoa powder.
-Mix.
-2. Add the egg whites, mix.
-Better place it into the fridge covered to hydrate properly for 24 h.
+1. Melt butter over low heat.
+2. Add flour and sauté it, until it's smooth and not browned.
+3. Add milk gradually, whisking constantly (do it either over very low heat or no heat).
+4. After adding all the milk, add the nutmeg, salt and pepper.

 ---
 ## Nutrition Facts: